Minab: When the world’s most precise missile chose a classroom

 Targeting a school and the mass killing of children are war crimes, and those responsible need to be held to account.

-Deleted: It is often said that the worst evils are committed not by monsters or sadists, but by people who are terrifyingly ordinary.
+It is often said that the worst evils are committed not by monsters or sadists, but by people who are terrifyingly ordinary.

 United States “Secretary of War” Pete Hegseth recently remarked with disarming composure in a media interview: “The only ones that need to be worried right now are Iranians who think they’re going to live.”
 Words spoken without hesitation, as if the prospect of death for millions were merely a strategic calculation.